flschr/mbplugin-youtube-nocookie/README.md

 <img src="yt-nocookie-logo.png" alt="YouTube Nocookie Plugin Logo" width="200">

-This **Micro.blog plugin** renders a thumbnail preview with an overlay and only loads the actual YouTube iframe once the user clicks.
-Once the user clicked on the thumbnail, the video is loaded in the **privacy-enhanced mode** (`www.youtube-nocookie.com`).
+This **Micro.blog plugin** renders a thumbnail preview with an overlay and only loads the actual YouTube iframe once the user clicks it.
+After the click on the thumbail, the video is loaded in the **privacy-enhanced mode** using (`www.youtube-nocookie.com`).
 This helps reduce tracking and aligns better with privacy regulations like GDPR.

 This plugin is forked by [René Fischer](https://fischr.org) from [mbplugin-youtube](https://github.com/fmaida/mbplugin-youtube).